Freelancing

 It can cost 5-25 times more to acquire a new client than to retain an existing one.

-So if you spend too much of your time chasing new leads to “grow your business” but neglect your existing clients, you might be in for a wake up call.
+So if you spend too much of your time on chasing new leads and conducting client onboarding to “grow your business” but neglect your existing clients, you might be in for a wake up call.

 I learned this lesson the hard way.
 In my first year, I operated on the "always be closing" mindset, constantly hunting for new projects.
 The result?
 A revolving door of one-off clients and an exhausting feast-or-famine cycle.
 Today, 80% of my income comes from long-term clients, and I haven't sent a cold pitch in months.